 An Eclectic Foodie Mecca

 Join us for a walk along San Francisco’s eclectic Fillmore Street, a neighborhood that encompasses the Lower Fillmore, historic Japantown and elegant Pacific Heights.
 In the Lower Fillmore you’ll see evidence of the city’s bebop Jazz heritage, with the hottest clubs once located next door to Jewish synagogues and bagel shops.
 You’ll then learn about the history of the Japanese in San Francisco and the rise and fall of its historic Nihonmachi, the country’s largest and oldest Japantown.
-Our tastes will range from Japanese mochi and onigiri to Vietnamese banh mi to Korean lattes and handmade bagels.
+Our tastes will range from Japanese mochi and onigiri to Vietnamese banh mi to freshly made gelato and handmade bagels.